 Add lemon balm to your garden, landscape, or balcony for healthier bees and a happier you!

-We are all familiar with the buds and leaves of spring, the prolific growth of summer, and the harvest of autumn, but fruit and nut trees and shrubs (and strawberries!) are working through winter, as well.
+We are all familiar with the buds and leaves of spring, the prolific growth of summer, and the harvest of autumn, but fruit and nut trees and shrubs (and strawberries!) are working through winter, too.
 Colder winter temperatures are part of a deciduous tree’s natural lifecycle.
 In preparation to survive potentially freezing temperatures, many fruiting trees and shrubs produce a hormone that initiates a state of dormancy.

 What are chill hours?